-- Areas maintaining the provision of water quality and quantity and providing protection against drought and flooding events - ■ Yes □ No - Please briefly describe Large wetlands maintain the provision of water quality and quantity and provide protection against drought and flooding events. - Does this finding require an Environmental Study be conducted? - Yes No - Area providing habitat for identified local species of interest, designated species of conservation concerns (SCC), or identified local species group - Yes □ No - Please briefly describe The three wildlife species listed as sensitive in the project area (Eared Grebe, Horned Grebe, and Sora) occur in wetlands.
+- Areas maintaining the provision of water guality and guantity and providing protection against drought and flooding events - ■ Yes □ No - Please briefly describe There are a number of undisturbed wetlands throughout the project area that maintain the provision of water quality and quantity and provide protection against drought and flooding events. - Does this finding require an Environmental Study be conducted?
+0 - Yes I No - Area providing habitat for identified local species of interest, designated species of conservation concerns (SCC), or identified local species group - \circ Yes \Box No - Please briefly describe Sora, a wildlife species listed as sensitive in the project area occur in wetlands.
 Similarly, the most likely habitat for rare plants to occur in are wetlands and the surrounding riparian area.
-Since most of the upland habitat has been converted to agriculture, the most valuable habitat in the project area are the larger, relatively undisturbed wetlands.

-- o Does this finding require that an Environmental Study be conducted? - Yes 🗆 No - Area providing rare, unique, or biologically diverse ecosystems or unique landforms - o ∎Yes □ No - Please briefly describe The only areas in the project area that provide rare, unique, or biologically diverse ecosystems are the large relatively undisturbed wetlands, since most of the upland has been converted to agriculture. - Does this finding require that an Environmental Study be conducted? - Yes No - Areas contributing to other important ecosystem functions or services at a regional or local scales. - ■ Yes □ No - Please briefly describe The only areas in the project area at contribute to important ecosystem functions or services at the regional or local scales are the large relatively undisturbed wetlands, as they accept water from a large catchment area and provide habitat for numerous species. - Does this finding require that an Environmental Study be conducted? - Yes □ No
+Since most of the upland habitat has been converted to agriculture, the most valuable habitat in the project area are the larger, relatively undisturbed wetlands. - Does this finding require that an Environmental Study be conducted? -  Yes 🗆 No - Area providing rare, unique, or biologically diverse ecosystems or unique landforms - \circ Yes \Box No - Please briefly describe The only areas in the project area that provide rare, unique, or biologically diverse ecosystems are the large relatively undisturbed wetlands, since most of the upland has been converted to agriculture. - Does this finding require that an Environmental Study be conducted? - Yes I No - Areas contributing to other important ecosystem functions or services at a regional or local scales. - \circ Yes \Box No

+- o Please briefly describe The only areas in the project area at contribute to important ecosystem functions or services at the regional or local scales are the large relatively undisturbed wetlands, as they accept water from a large catchment area and provide habitat for numerous species. - o Does this finding require that an Environmental Study be conducted? - \circ \blacksquare Yes \Box No

-Based on this checklist, the Environmentally Sensitive Areas for the Project Area are the larger undisturbed wetlands (Figure 9), as they:
+Based on this checklist, the Environmentally Sensitive Areas for the Project Area are the larger, less disturbed wetlands in the east and west portions of the project area (Figure 9), as they:

-- Maintain the provision of water quality and quantity and provide protection against drought and flooding events. - Provide habitat for identified local species of interest, designated species of conservation concerns (SCC), or identified local species group. - Provide rare, unique, or biologically diverse ecosystems or unique landforms. - Contribute to other important ecosystem functions or services at a regional or local scales.
+- Maintain the provision of water quality and quantity and provide protection against drought and flooding events. - Provide habitat for identified local species of interest, designated species of conservation concerns (SCC), or identified local species group.

+- Provide rare, unique, or biologically diverse ecosystems or unique landforms. • - Contribute to other important ecosystem functions or services at a regional or local scales.